-For a better solution to bad mobile home windows, we recommend casement and double-hung windows.
+A better solution for mobile home windows are casement and double-hung windows.
 These windows are designed to stop most all water and air leakage.
 Our casement windows are made of vinyl and can be hinged on either side of the frame.
 This allows you to open the windows when you want to have an unobstructed view.
-We are aware that some of our clients have indoor plants which require more light to grow.
+We are aware that some of our clients have indoor plants that require more light to grow.
 We install windows with a U value of less than 0.27.
 They are energy efficient and ideal in both summer and winter.
 We also offer both double and triple pane windows to give our clients a wide range of choice.

 Mobile home manufacturers also cheap out on roof material.
 The roofing materials used on your home determine whether they are energy efficient.
 Whether they can stay cool during the summer season, and warm during the winter.

 Radiant Barriers and Overlays

 Applying overlays on existing roofs helps deflect heat away.
 Our experts also use built-up roof membranes.
 These membranes have the acronym BUR.
 They improve the insulation of mobile home roofs.
 They also use radiant barriers to help the roof cool when it is too hot.
 They install reflective materials to deflect the heat away and keep the house cool.
 Reflective spray treatment and aluminum are installed between the roof and the interior.
 These act as barriers and keep the heat out of the home.
 White Flat Tile Roof tiles come in a variety of colors, but white is the best to keep temperatures down.
 These tiles are made of elastomeric materials, ceramic, fiber, and cement.
 They reflect heat and will serve you for an extended period.

 Roof tiles come in a variety of colors, but white is the best to keep temperatures down.
 These tiles are made of elastomeric materials, ceramic, fiber, and cement.
 They reflect heat and will serve you for an extended period.